by Art Piccio . February 17th, 2016

 A.) “We’re committed to excellence.”

-B.) “Our quality testers run manual checks at each step of the process.”
+B.) “Our quality testers run manual checks at each process step.”

 How about these?: